-seemed to think that their cup of happiness would be full when their marriage.
-As the children, Pierre and Alice, grew, they gave fair promise of fulfilling their mothers' wish.
-Before their lips had framed their first words their arms had been stretched toward each other.
-As time went by they would say to Pierre: "Be careful of your little fiancee!"
-And he took the role seriously, looking with pride on the growing beauty of the little girl.
+seemed to think time.

+As time went by they would say to Pierre: "Be careful of your little fianlooking with pride on the growing beauty of the little girl.
 "Mother, don't you think Alice is prettier than any other little girl?"

 Pierre sometimes asked.

-"Yes, yes, dear; love her fondly and be proud of her.'
+"Yes, yes, dear; love her fondly and be proud of her."

 Pierre was also a pretty child, with an air of distinction.
-Straightforward, sensible, kind hearted, he had always evinced a strong aversion for lying or deception.
+Straightforward, we are matched now-my dearest-my sensible, kind hearted, he had always | wife." evinced a strong aversion for lying or deception.